 In order to facilitate this offering of our common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the market price of our common stock.
 Specifically, the underwriters may sell more shares of common stock than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares of common stock available for purchase by the underwriters under their option to purchase additional shares.
 The underwriters may close out a covered short sale by exercising their option or purchasing common stock in the open market.
-In determining the source of common stock to close out a covered short sale, the underwriters may consider, among other things, the market price of common stock compared to the price payable under their option.
-The underwriters may also sell shares of common stock in excess of their option, creating a naked short position.
+In determining the source of common stock to close out a covered short sale, the underwriters may consider, among other things, the market price of common stock in excess of their option, creating a naked short position.
 The underwriters must close out any naked short position by purchasing shares of common stock in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after the date of pricing of this offering that could adversely affect investors who purchase in this offering.